Topological defects in spiral wave chimera states

 where $a, b, c$, and $d$ are constants determined by the fit.
 Substituting it into Eq.~(\ref{eq.Solve}), we get

 This formula predicts super-exponential growth and divergence of the core size for increasing $\alpha$ (note that $b < d$).
-In fact, $\sigma^2$ is deviated from the exponential growth law and exceeds $\overline{n}_+$ at $\alpha=55^\circ$, where $N_{\text{core}}$ diverges according to Eq.(\ref{eq.Solve}) and the binomial statistics break down.
+In fact, $\sigma^2$ is deviated from the exponential growth law and exceeds $\mu$ at $\alpha=55^\circ$, where $N_{\text{core}}$ diverges according to Eq.(\ref{eq.Solve}) and the binomial statistics break down.
+To verify the validity of the analytical expression for $N_{\text{core}}$, we performed numerical simulations to measure the core area.
+The comparison between the numerical data and the theoretical curve is illustrated in Fig.~\ref{fig:5}(b). we find that the theoretical node count and the simulated area follow the scaling relationship: $N_{\text{core}} \approx \frac{1}{k} (\pi r_{\text{core}} ^2) $ where the scaling factor $k \approx 3.02$.
+This close agreement across the surveyed range of $\alpha$ demonstrates that the evolution of the spiral wave core size is quantitatively governed by the exponential competition between the statistical parameters $\mu$ and $\sigma^2$.

 To further verify the exponential relationship, we repeated the above analysis for different coupling radii $R = 4, 8$.
 We can observe that the influence of $R$ on the slope of the fitted curve is comparatively small.
-The intercept ($\overline{n}_+$ at $\alpha=0$) increases with $R$, but the dependence is milder than the scaling of the area of the coupling range ($\propto R^2$); for example, the $\overline{n_+}$ for $R=4$ and $R=8$ are different by the ratio $3.4$, which is smaller than $(8/4)^2=4$.
+The intercept ($\mu$ at $\alpha=0$) increases with $R$, but the dependence is milder than the scaling of the area of the coupling range ($\propto R^2$); for example, the $\mu$ for $R=4$ and $R=8$ are different by the ratio $3.4$, which is smaller than $(8/4)^2=4$.

-We also examined the effect of system size by repeating the analysis at $N = 150$ and the fitting curve remains nearly unchanged, indicating that the system size has little effect on the conclusion.
+We also examined the effect of system size by repeating the analysis at $N = 150, 200$ and for the single-spiral case (see Supplementary Information S5 for details).
+The fitting curve remains nearly unchanged, indicating that the system size has little effect on the conclusion.
 The relationship appears to be universal.

 In Fig.~\ref{fig:5}(b), we compare the measured entropy with the theoretical Poisson and Binomial entropies as a function of $\alpha$.
 The theoretical curves are generated by substituting the empirical fits (Eq.~(\ref{eq:fit})) into the Poisson model (Eq.~\ref{eq.Poi}) and the binomial model (Eq.~\ref{eq.Binom}), respectively.